 Humans are one of the major threats to this species through poaching and the black market.
 Pollution is also another danger to it.
 They also fall prey to many other animals because of their size.
 The pollution is threatening their food sources.
 This, in turn, is affecting their ability to breed.
 All of these threats are what is bumping Hamilton’s Frogs into the endangered species category.

 Aside from not having webbed feet and having round pupils, there are some other interesting characteristics of Hamilton’s Frog.
 It got its name from being named after Harold Hamilton.
-These frogs don’t croak like most frogs do.
-Also, it is a priority for them to stay damp because if they become dry it will cost them their life.
+These frogs don’t croak as most frogs do.
+Also, it is a priority for them to stay damp because if they become dry it will cost them their lives.

 While not everyone enjoys the look of frogs they like every other species serve a purpose and they deserve to be preserved as they are part of the natural habitat of New Zealand.
 Leaving them alone in their natural habitat is one simple way of preserving them.